Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Astro Machine Works

-The wear and tear on production machines can produce challenging problems that have to be resolved by expert technicians and engineers.
-Astro Machine Works has the talent, skill, and expertise capable of taking on the challenge of any form of machine repair or rebuild.
-The company reverse engineers components to bring them up to manufacturer specs in a timely and cost-effective way.
-Every step of the rebuilding process is clearly outlined for customers in order to restore a semi-functional machine to its original manufacturer’s standards.
+Wear and tear on production machines can lead to complex issues that require resolution by skilled technicians and engineers.
+Astro Machine Works possesses the talent and expertise needed to tackle any machine repair or rebuild.
+The company reverse engineers components to meet manufacturer specifications efficiently and cost-effectively.
+They provide a clear outline of each step in the rebuilding process to restore semi-functional machines to their original manufacturer’s standards.

 Machine Rebuilders

-Machine Rebuilders are experts in rebuilding over 130 different types of machines including lathes and milling machines.
-The company is an authorized dealer for Centroid and FANUC CNC controllers and are experts in rebuilding CNC machines and integrated systems.
-Machine Rebuilders has a staff of engineers, electricians, mechanics, CNC control technicians, and researchers capable of providing their customers with the best choice for resolving their industrial machine issues.
-The company rebuilds machines on site or at their facility in New Derry, PA.
+Machine Rebuilders specializes in over 130 different types of machines, including lathes and milling machines.
+As an authorized dealer for Centroid and FANUC CNC controllers, they are experts in rebuilding CNC machines and integrated systems.
+Their team includes engineers, electricians, mechanics, CNC control technicians, and researchers, all committed to offering the best solutions for industrial machine issues.
+Rebuilding services are available both on-site and at their New Derry, PA facility.

 Precision Service Machine Tool Rebuilders, Inc.